Addressing Faculty Anxiety, Stress, and Trauma: Recover, Renew, and Rewire

 Anxiety, stress, and trauma can damage your health and lead to long-term mental disorders such as depression.
 They also inhibit higher-order executive functions, while strongly activating the emotional centers.
 This makes it harder to remember, pay attention, think critically, plan, organize, and control emotions.
 Anxiety, stress, and trauma can affect family and home life, resulting in higher rates of substance abuse and domestic and health issues.
 Unfortunately, your anxiety, stress, and trauma are also contagious to students, and can impair their learning.

-- In Module 1, participants learn why their brain feels foggy and why they aren’t performing optimally.
+- Participants learn why their brain feels foggy and why they aren’t performing optimally.
 They also learn about two nervous systems: fight/flight and rest/digest, as well as how to switch their physiology into the calming nervous system.
 Participants acquire recovering strategies—including how to calm down quickly—and practices they can use to inhibit the fight/flight response that impairs mental and physical health.

-- In Module 2, participants focus on renewing and rewiring.
+- Participants focus on renewing and rewiring.
 It isn’t enough to stop stress every time it occurs; you must learn to stop it from occurring in the first place.
 Participants learn lifestyle practices that renew the mind, brain, and body, and reduce feelings of high stress.
 Participants also learn about the process of burnout and where and how they can stop it.
-The module concludes with information about post-traumatic growth, so that when these difficult times are over, participants remain as mentally healthy as possible and are ready to resume a normal life.
+The workshop concludes with information about post-traumatic growth, so that when these difficult times are over, participants remain as mentally healthy as possible and are ready to resume a normal life.

 Learn what science recommends when undergoing anxiety, stress, and trauma, and experience multiple ways to create calm, resilience, and happiness pathways that work specifically for you!